emicklei/gmig/README.md

 ## Getting started

 ### gmig init
-Prepares your setup for working the migrations.
-It checks the read/write permissions of your Bucket containing the `.gmig-last-migration` file.
-This file contains the name of the last applied migration file.
+Prepares your setup for working with migrations by creating a `gmig.json` file if absent.
+It checks the read/write permissions of your Bucket containing the `.gmig-last-migration` object which will contain the name of the last applied migration.

+    gmig init project=your-gcp-project bucket=your-bucket-name

 ### gmig new
-Creates a new file for you to describe a change to the current state of infrastructure.
+Creates a new migration for you to describe a change to the current state of infrastructure.

     gmig new "set view permissions for cloudbuild account"

 ### gmig status
-List all migrations with an indicator whether is has been applied or not.
+List all migrations with an indicator (applied,pending) whether is has been applied or not.

 ### gmig up
-Calls the `do` section compared to the last applied change to the infrastructure.
-If completed then update the `.gmig-last-migration` object.
+Calls all the `do` sections of each pending migration compared to the last applied change to the infrastructure.
+Upon each completed migration, the `.gmig-last-migration` object is updated.

 ### gmig down
-Calls the `undo` section of the last applied change to the infrastructure.
+Calls one `undo` section of the last applied change to the infrastructure.
 If completed then update the `.gmig-last-migration` object.

-&copy; 2018, ernestmicklei.com
+&copy; 2018, ernestmicklei.com.
+MIT License.
+Contributions welcome.